deathworlders/online/content/books/deathworlders/chapter-03-eventful-month.md

 *"Happy snowman!!!"*

 The shout made snow fall off a nearby tree before vanishing forever into the faint, dead, white-noise hiss of gentle snowfall.
-He grinned, then threw a few logs in the fire pit and grabbed a cup of the "coffee" he made from roasted alien nuts.
+He grinned, then threw a few of his remaining split logs into the fire pit and grabbed a cup of the "coffee" he made from roasted alien nuts.
 It warmed his hands and his belly as he sat on his bed and treated himself to a short, well-earned break.

 "...Good work, Julian."

-He was gonna live another day.
+He was gonna live for another day.

 ---